 St. John’s Global Ministries of the Kingdom, a 95-year-old Baptist church in Jamaica, Queens, ministers to 50 souls in an unassuming white rectangle of a building that has seen better days.
 More than a decade ago, St. John’s pastor, Apostle Lawrence Dorsey, and his mother Minnie Dorsey, began to imagine what it would be like if they could build a new, sturdier building for their congregation, and offer the community good, affordable housing and a daycare on the three small, adjoined plots the church owned.
 “God began to transform our vision,” says Dorsey.
 “We began to think about housing.
 We didn’t know anything in the beginning, but by trial and error, we learned a little.
 We heard about tax credits.
-Then, somehow, found out about LISC and we started to learn a whole lot more.”
+Then, somehow, we found out about LISC and we started to learn a whole lot more.”

 In fact, the Dorseys found LISC's New York City office through its New York Land Opportunity Program (NYLOP), an initiative that helps property-owning churches and other mission-driven groups develop the expertise and partnerships they need to build affordable housing on their underutilized land.
 Through NYLOP, St. John’s is taking concrete steps toward creating a new church building, an affordable housing complex with 87 apartments and a daycare on its land.